 4.1 Genome size variations in safflower

 Nuclear DNA content is a key biological attribute closely related to the systematics, ecology, and distribution of plant species and has been widely used for a better understanding of the genome organization and evolution of various plant species (Murray, 2005).
 Studying the genome size of 17 Carthamus species, including diploid and polyploid species, has shown that the 2C DNA content of this taxa is generally lower than that of other plant species.
 It was observed that 2C values for C. tinctorius, C. oxyacanthus, and C. palaestinus were 2.76 pg (1 pg eq. to 978 Mbp), 2.62 pg (2,562.36 Mbp), and 2.82 pg (2,757.96 Mbp), respectively (Fig. 3).
 For the wild diploid and polypoid species, i.e, C. leucocaulos (2n =2x= 20) and C. turkestanicus (2n = 6x= 64), the corresponding nuclear DNA content varied from 2.26 pg (2,210.28 Mbp) to 7.46 pg (7,295.88 Mbp), respectively (Garnatje et al. 2006).
 Moreover, the average 2C values were significantly different between diploid compared to tetraploid and hexaploid species.
-Interestingly, a negative correlation between 1Cx value (2C (pg) value divided by ploidy level) and an increase in ploidy level has been detected.
+Interestingly, a negative correlation between 1Cx value (2C (pg) value divided by ploidy level and an increase in ploidy level has been detected.
 On the other hand, as the ploidy levels increase, the 1Cx value decreases.
 The nuclear DNA content in allopolyploid such as C. lanatus, C. lanatus ssp. montanus, C. turkestanicus and C. criticus were almost equal to, or slightly less than the sum of the ancestral species (Garnatje et al. 2006).

 5. Safflower Oil